paragi/php-io/README.md

 # Changes
+* 0.6.3 File locking added.

+* 0.6.2 Libraries merges to one file.
+    Added io_ioctl and io_ioctl_raw
+    Removed special error handling and applied PHP exceptions to all errors.

-* 0.7.2	Published on GitHub.
+* 0.6.1	Published on GitHub.
 	Name and function prefix changed to the shorter “io” Exceptions thrown on all failures.
 	Parameter interpretation strategy loosed towards best guess and reasonable defaults, rather than failing.